Sugui Beom

-Royal Consort Sug-ui of the Geumseong Beom clan (1838 – 23 January 1884) was a concubine of King Cheoljong of Joseon.
+Sugui Beom (3 September 1838 – 23 January 1884), of the Geumseong Beom clan, was a consort of Cheoljong of Joseon.

 Biography

-The future Lady Sug-ui was born in 1838, as the daughter of Beom Won-sik, into the Geumseong Beom clan.
+Lady Beom was born into the Geumseong Beom clan as the daughter of Beom Won-sik.

-She became a concubine after receiving seungeun, and in 1858, she gave birth to Princess Yeongsuk, later known as Princess Yeonghye.
-After Cheoljong's death, on January 16, 1864, she lived outside the palace with her daughter.
+Originally a palace lady, she became a royal consort after receiving the king's favor, and in 1858, she gave birth to Princess Yeongsuk, later known as Princess Yeonghye.
+After Cheoljong's death in 1864, she lived outside the palace with her daughter.

-Royal Consort Beom Sug-ui died on January 23, 1884 (20th year of King Gojong's reign), at the age of 46.
+Lady Beom died during Gojong's reign, at the age of 46.
 She was originally buried in Hongeun-dong, Seodaemun District, Seoul, but in 1969, she was moved to the Seosamneung Cluster, in Goyang, Gyeonggi Province, the same location as the tombs of King Cheoljong and his wife, Queen Cheorin.
-On May 26, 1970, her tomb become the Korean Historic Site No. 200.
+On 26 May 1970, her tomb become the Historic Site No. 200.

-Her daughter was the only one of Cheoljong's descendants to survive.
+Her daughter was the longest lived of Cheoljong's children.
 His other children died during infancy.
-However, her daughter also died in 1872, at the age of 14 (9th year of King Gojong's reign), without any issue.
+However, her daughter also died in 1872, at the age of 14, without any issue.